Skatteetaten/mva-meldingen/docs/omvendt_eng/informasjonsmodell/index.md

   </tr>
   <tr><td>innsendingstype</td>
     <td>
-        A VAT return with meldingskategori alminnelig og primær will always be <strong>komplett</strong>.
-An initial tax return for VAT compensation will be complete when signed by the auditor.
-A corrected tax return for VAT compensation will be completed upon submission. <br>
+        A VAT return with meldingskategori alminnelig, primær and omvendtAvgiftsplikt will always be <strong>komplett</strong>. <br>
         Purpose: The field is kept so at a later date it can be opened for auditors to comment/write notes on returns (e.g. VAT compensation) that should be approved by an auditor before submission.
 </td>
   </tr>